 - Thrill Scale (0=Wimpy!, 10=Yikes!): 2

 Pirates of the Caribbean may be the quintessential theme park attraction.
-It is a masterful blend of fanciful storytelling and high-tech wizardry -- but the latter never overshadows the former.
+It is a masterful blend of fanciful storytelling and high-tech wizardry—but as is the case with the best attractions, the latter never overshadows the former.
 The robotics, special effects, conveyance system, music, and other elements meld seamlessly to sweep guests away into a mythical, three-dimensional pirate world.

 The first major scene places passengers squarely in the middle of a raging buccaneer battle.
-Pirates, apparently attempting to ransack a town under the cover of night, are firing their cannons.
-The townspeople are firing back however, and the water around the guests' boats reverberates from the blasts.
+Pirates, apparently attempting to ransack a town under the cover of night, fire their cannons.
+The townspeople fire back however, and the water around the guests' boats reverberates from the blasts.

-Moving into the town, the pirates have rounded up the mayor and are trying to get him to reveal the location of the booty by dunking him in a well.
+Moving into the town, the pirates round up the mayor and try to get him to reveal the location of the booty by dunking him in a well.
 The extraordinary detail of the attraction comes to life here.